 Understanding Master Data

 Master data is the central data within a company that defines domains involved in operating a business.
-This data changes rarely and can include reference data, which can be used to relate to information that falls outside the enterprise data domains and is essential to run the business.
+This data changes rarely and can include reference data, which can be used to relate to information that falls outside the enterprise data domains and is essential to running the business.
 By nature, it’s not transactional; however, it does define transactions.

-Most software systems used in a company have master data that is shared and used by many applications.
+Most software systems used in a company have master data shared and used by many applications.
 A common example of master data is your ERP system which may have lists of data such as customer master data, employee master data, item master data, and account master data.